Home » Articles » Customers vs consumers: Key differences between the two groups

 Customers vs consumers: Key differences between the two groups

-The majority of companies prioritize their efforts in attracting more customers to their brand.
+The majority of companies prioritize their efforts to attract more customers to their brand.
 A large group of clients allows businesses to gain more profits, sustaining their operations and allowing growth in the organization.

-There are times where a customer is also the consumer.
+There are times when a customer is also the consumer.
 This happens when the buyer utilizes the product or service for their benefit after the purchase.

 Types of customers